anthonychwong/bottom-navigation-scaffold/README.md

 > ⚠ Since this comes with a scaffold, do not add your own scaffold, or you will run into multi-scaffold troubles.

+## Use with other bottom navigation bars

+The default bottom navigation bar is too boring?
+No problem, you can easily use the other bar as these ([examples](https://anthonychwong.netlify.app/notes/material-bottom-navigation-scaffold/#use-with-other-bottom-navigation-bar))

 ## TODO

 - [ ] Unit tests
 - [ ] Toggle bottom navigation bar visibility
-- [ ] Expose selected index properly
+- [ ] Document library